simoneperrotta001/ecg-anomaly-autoencoder/README.md

 inter-patient split, demonstrating quantitatively how naive splitting overstates real-world generalization performance.

-## Why a convolutional architecture (Conv1D) instead of a Dense one
+## Conv1D vs Dense: theoretical expectation vs empirical finding

-An ECG beat is a temporal signal with a characteristic local morphology (the QRS complex, P wave, T wave).
-1D convolutions are designed to capture local, repeating patterns along a sequence via weight sharing, which makes them more robust to small temporal shifts (jitter) in R-peak alignment and to morphological variability between patients, compared to a fully-connected (Dense) autoencoder that treats every sample as an independent feature.
-This project verifies that claim empirically (see "Architecture comparison" below) rather than assuming it.
+The initial architectural hypothesis was that a 1D convolutional autoencoder would outperform a Dense (fully-connected) one, since convolutions capture local, repeating morphological patterns (the QRS complex, P wave, T wave) via weight sharing, making them more robust to small temporal shifts (jitter) and morphological variability between patients.

+**The empirical results do not support this hypothesis.** On the inter-patient split, the Dense autoencoder outperformed Conv1D on every metric (AUC 0.864 vs 0.795, recall 0.819 vs 0.572, F1 0.544 vs 0.480).

+A plausible explanation: beats in this dataset are already extracted as fixed-length windows centered on the annotated R-peak.
+This alignment removes much of the temporal jitter that would normally justify a translation-invariant architecture — the main theoretical advantage of convolutions is largely neutralized by the preprocessing step itself.
+With already-aligned inputs, a Dense network can directly exploit position-specific features (e.g. "sample at position 180 is always the R-peak") that a convolutional architecture, by design, does not distinguish by position.

+This result is reported as a genuine finding, not adjusted after the fact: the architectural choice was made and justified on theoretical grounds before empirical testing, and the test itself is what revealed the mismatch.
+Both architectures, along with the bottleneck sensitivity study, remain useful precisely because they let this be verified rather than assumed.

 ## Dataset